Event

 work in progress photographs of a print making workshop

-October 20th saw a private view at the Services for Ageing and Mental Health Centre, exhibiting the monoprints of participants involved in our August screen printing workshops held at Camden Memory Service, organised by Arts for Dementia.
+On October 20th, a private view was held at the Services for Ageing and Mental Health Centre, showcasing monoprints created by participants in our August screen printing workshops.
+These workshops, held at Camden Memory Service, were organised by Arts for Dementia.

 An expressive monoprint of a tunnel